-Architectural Borders and Territories offers a comprehensive series of books on architectural ‘borders’ and ‘territories’, emphasising the intrinsic critical relationship as well as the inherent complexities between these two core terms of architecture.
+Architectural Borders and Territories (AB&T) offers a comprehensive series of books on architectural ‘borders’ and ‘territories’, emphasizing the intrinsic critical relationship, as well as the inherent complexities, between these two core terms of architecture.
 The AB&T series is theoretical in its scope and presents discussions relevant to international contemporary scholarship in architecture, as well as indicating implications for architectural design practice.
 It is dedicated to broadening architectural scholarship through promoting marginalized perspectives and by questioning the extent of the discipline.

 1. border and migration studies in relation to spaces of conflict;

-3. critical theories probing (the boundaries of) architecture as a discipline
+3. critical theories probing (the boundaries of and silenced positions within) architecture as a discipline;

 By Marc Schoonderbeek

 This book explores the notion of mapping in architectural discourse.
-Firstly locating, positioning and theorising mapping, it then makes explicit the relationship between research and design in architecture through cartography and spatial analysis.
+First locating, positioning and theorizing mapping, it then makes explicit the relationship between research and design in architecture through cartography and spatial analysis.
 It proposes three distinct modalities: tool, ...